Fazlibeqir/AdventOfCode_2024/README.md

 ## File Organization
 src/: Contains all Zig solutions.

-input.txt: This is the input file that is used for solving the problems.
+input.txt: This is the input file that you must download from [AoC](https://adventofcode.com/2024).
+It will not be included in the repository.